-- Login to your My CPA Portal - Click on 'Registrations' then 'Exam Registration' (not in the Module Registration area) - Once in Exam Registration click on 'View' next to your exam - Once on the view page for your exam click on 'Withdraw' - a. a \$115 + GST withdrawal fee will be charged if you are withdrawing from an exam within five weeks of the exam date.
+- Login to your My CPA Portal - Click on 'Registrations' then 'Exam Registration' (not in the Module Registration area) - Once in Exam Registration click on 'View' next to your exam - Once on the view page for your exam click on 'Withdraw' - a.
+A withdrawal fee will be charged if you are withdrawing from an exam within five weeks of the exam date.
+The exam withdrawal fee is posted on our website.